perriera/for_interfaces/injections/html_parser/INSTALL.md

 	- Now you can trace the code or just hit the `Blue Arrow` on the Debugger menu.
 	- Below the editor window the wrds 'TEST RESULTS' appear, click that to see Test run results.
 	- Explore VSC for various tools to examine the code (at your leisure)

- - [ ] Make a backup of the Linux box instance.

-	It might seem redundant but making a duplicate of the Linux box now gives you a convenient fall back.

 ### Alternate Case
 #### JAVA_HOME not set